elephantscale/es-training-new/kubernetes/slides-archived/Kubernetes-Networking.md

    - VPC network: all instances are in one VPC subnet 172.20.32.0/19.
 They have been assigned ip addresses in this range, all hosts can connect to each other because they are in same LAN.

-   - Flannel overlay network: flannel has created another network 100.96.0.0/16, it’s a bigger network which can hold 2¹⁶(65536) addresses, and it’s across all kubernetes nodes, each pod will be assigned one address in this range,
+   - Flannel overlay network: flannel has created another network 100.96.0.0/16, it's a bigger network which can hold 2¹⁶(65536) addresses, and it's across all kubernetes nodes, each pod will be assigned one address in this range,

    - In-Host docker network: inside each host, flannel assigned a 100.96.x.0/24 network to all pods in this host, it can hold 2⁸(256) addresses.
 The docker bridge interface docker0 will use this network to create new containers.